parnic/node-screenlogic/README.md

 * `error` - Indicates that an unhandled error was caught (such as the connection timing out).
 * `timeout` - Indicates the socket timed out.
 * `clientError` - Indicates an error with the client on the other end of the socket.
 * `gatewayFound` - Indicates that the search for the named unit has completed (may or may not be successful).
-Event handler receives a [`SLGetGatewayDataMessage`](#slgetgatewaydatamessage) argument.
+Event handler receives a [SLReceiveGatewayDataMessage](#slreceivegatewaydatamessage) argument.
 The async function is a promise that wraps this event.

 ### UnitConnection

 #### Module

 `screenlogic` is an exported module that maintains state and connection for a given unit.
 Parameters are initialized with the `init` and connections are made with the `connectAsync` functions.

 Examples: